confio/ts-relayer/README.md

    - Join IRISnet discord with [this invite link](https://discord.gg/X6dZZxs3#nyncat-faucet)
    - Go to the `nyancat-faucet` channel
    - Request tokens at this address in the above channel: `$faucet iaa1fxmqew9dgg44jdf3l34zwa8rx7tcf42wz8ehjk`
-   - Check you have tokens on oysternet and nyancat via `ibc-setup balances`
+   - Check you have tokens on malaga and nyancat via `ibc-setup balances`

    [Original Instructions from IRISnet](https://github.com/irisnet/testnets/tree/master/nyancat#faucet)